google/comprehensive-rust/src/lifetimes/exercise.md

 how the payload should be determined from the byte stream.

 Integers, including the tag, are represented with a variable-length encoding called VARINT.
 Luckily, `parse_varint` is defined for you below.
-And here defined float type, aka "I32", there just used 4 bytes, that needed to be transformed.
+The encoding of I32 define precisely 4 bytes in little-endian order for types `fixed32`, `sfixed32` and `float`.
 The given code also defines callbacks to handle `Person` and `PhoneNumber` fields, and to parse a message into a series of calls to those callbacks.

 What remains for you is to implement the `parse_field` function and the `ProtoMessage` trait for `Person` and `PhoneNumber`.